joshiggins/joshiggins.github.io/_posts/2017-08-11-nat-in-3-steps-that-you-always-forget.md

 - howto
 ---

+In this guide, replace `<external>` and `<internal>` with the device names of your external and internal network interfaces respectively.

+You can list your network devices with the `ip addr` or `ip link` command.

 ## 1. Allow IP forwarding

 ```
 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

-## 2. Enable masquerade (allows all the hosts behind the server to use it's IP address)
+## 2. Enable masquerade

+Masquerade allows all the hosts on the server's internal network to hide behind and use it's IP address on the external network.

 ```
 iptables -t nat -A POSTROUTING -o <external> -j MASQUERADE